Powerlearnproject/se-assignment-2-introduction-to-software-engineering-RitaMueni/README.md

 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

 Questions:
+Q1.
 Define Software Engineering:
-It is an engineering discipline that focuses on building software.
-It involves requirements gathering, writing the code, testing it to make sure it works correctly and then releasing  and maintaining it over time.
+It is an engineering discipline that focuses on building software.It involves requirements gathering, writing the code, testing it to make sure it works correctly and then releasing  and maintaining it over time.

+Q2.
 What is software engineering, and how does it differ from traditional programming?
 Software engineering
 1.It focuses on the entire software lifecycle -This includes planning, designing, developing, testing, deploying, and maintaining software.
 2.It is team-oriented -Software engineering projects are often complex and require the collaboration of various specialists like designers, programmers, and testers.